 The $100 million pledge includes $80 million over 20 years, or $4 million a year, and a $20 million charitable bequest, administrators said.

-FSU officials said they believe it’s the largest private donation ever to a public university in Florida and that it matches the largest ever to any university in the state.
+FSU officials said that they think it's the largest private donation ever to a public university in Florida and that it matches the largest ever to any university in the state.
 The University of Miami in 2004 also received a $100 million private donation.

 Jim Moran and his family have been donors to FSU for 20 years, already giving more than $9 million to the university, said Tom Jennings, vice president for university advancement.